-But their resistance was far greater than the Mor-

-mons had expected; and there for an entire week, with their women and children lying in the trenches they had dug, they maintained the siege and kept the savages, as they supposed, at bay.
-And all of this time, as testified by Mrs. Hamlin, wife of the Agent, the shots were constantly heard at Hamlin's ranche, and parties of Mormons, bishops, elders and lavmen, were coming and going to and from the ranche, eating and drinking there, and "pitching quoits and amusing themselves in various ways."
+But their resistance was far greater than the Mormons had expected; and there for an entire week, with their women and children lying in the trenches they had dug, they maintained the siege and kept the savages, as they supposed at bay.
+And all of this time, as testified by Mrs. Hamlin, wife of the Agent, the shots were constantly heard at Hamlin's ranche, and parties of Mormons, bishops, elders, and laymen, were coming and going to and from the ranche eating and drinking there, and "pitching quoits and amusing themselves in various ways."
 They had the emigrants effectually secured, and could afford to divide time and slaughter the Gentiles at their leisure.
-But at the end of a week they grew tired and resolved upon strategy.
-The firing ceased, and while the weary and heart-sick emigrants looked for relief, and hoped that their savage foes had given up the attack, they saw, at the upper end of the little hollow in which they were, a wagon full of men.
-The latter raised a white flag, and it was perceived they were white men.
-A glad shout of joy rang through the corral at the sight of men of their own color, their protectors, as they had every reason to believe.
-They held up a little girl dressed in white to answer the signal, and the party entered.
-The wagon contained J. C. Haight, John D. Lee and other dignita-They accused the emigrants of having poisoned ries. a spring on the road used by the Indians, which was denied.
-It afterwards appeared in evidence that the spring ran so strong that "a barrel of arsenic would not have poisoned it."
+But at the end of a week they grew tired and resolved upon The firing ceased, and while the weary and heart-sick emigrants looked for relief, and hoped their savage foes had given up the attack, they saw, at the upper end of the little hollow in which they were, a waggon full of men.
+The latter raised a white flag, and it was A glad shout of perceived that they were white men. joy rang through the corral at the sight of men of their own color, their protectors, as they had every reason to They held up a little girl dressed in white to answer the signal, and the party entered.
+The waggon contained J. C. Haight, John D. Lee, and other dignitaries.
+They accused the emigrants of having poisoned a spring on the road used by the Indians, which was denied. afterwards appeared in evidence that the spring ran so strong that "a barrel of arsenic would not have poisoned it."
 The Mormons said they were on good terms with the Indians, but the latter were very angry, and would not let the emigrants escape.
 The Mormons would, however, intercede for the latter, if desired.
 This offer was gladly accepted, and after a few hours' absence the Mormons returned and stated that the Indians gave as an ultimatum, that the emigrants should give up all their property, particularly their guns, and go back the way they came.
 The Mormons promised in this case to guard them back to the settlements.
-These hard terms were acceded to, and the emigrants left their wagons and started northward on foot.
+These hard terms were acceded to, and the emigrants left their waggons and started northward on foot.